-The Storytelling MRes at the University of Chester is a full-time 1 year Postgraduate program in the field of Arts & Design.
-Delivered at the University's Exton Park campus in Chester, United Kingdom, the course offers a balanced mix of academic study and practical experience.
+The Storytelling MRes at the University of Chester is a full-time 1 Year Postgraduate program in the field of Arts & Design.
+Delivered at the University's Exton Park campus in Chester, UK, the course offers a balanced mix of academic study and practical experience.

 Ideal for Bangladeshi students and other international applicants, this program provides high-quality education at a full-time competitive international tuition fee of £ 15,084 Starting each October, it is designed to equip students with essential skills for advanced study and professional growth.